Volkswagen Golf Mk2: Golf Syncro

 The four-wheel-drive system was fully automatic and minimally intrusive, also in appearance.
 Aside from a few discreet "Syncro" badges there was no way to tell.
 There were no additional gauges or buttons in the interior either.
 The gearing was lowered somewhat, to mask the performance losses due to the additional 160 kg.
 The rear seat was moved forward 30 mm, and the cargo floor was raised, making the luggage compartment 25 percent smaller than in a regular Golf.

 Rallye Golf

-In 1989, the Rallye Golf appeared as a rallye "homologation special".
-Distinguishable by its box-flared wheel arches (similar to the Audi quattro, BMW E30 M3 and Lancia Delta Integrale) and rectangular projector headlamps, this model featured Syncro four-wheel drive, a cable shifted transmission and a G-supercharger 1763 cc (marginally less than the typical 1781 cc to meet the engine displacement rules) version of the injected 8-valve G60 1.8 litre engine.
+In 1989, the Rallye Golf appeared as a rallye "homologation special" for Group A rallying.
+Distinguishable by its box-flared wheel arches and rectangular projector headlamps, this model featured Syncro four-wheel drive, a cable shifted transmission and a G-supercharger 1763 cc, marginally less than the standard 1781 cc to enable the car to enter in the sub 3-litre class for Group A rallying.